According to Sarah Fader, “If you’re a human being living in 2017 and you’re not anxious, there’s something wrong with you.

 What Causes Anxiety?

-It might even be a side-effect of the undiagnosed you’re suffering from.
+It might even be a side-effect of the undiagnosed brain fog you’re suffering from.
 Wherever it stems from, there’s no denying that anxiety can bring you to your knees.
 Although not always debilitating, living with it isn’t exactly a cake walk, either.

 I used to wake up every morning with a tight, anxious feeling in my chest.
 There was nothing wrong in my life, nothing I could point to as the cause.
 Yet, every morning, there it was.
 I quickly realized that coffee and endorphins helped, so I’d caffeinate myself and go for an early morning run.
 By the time I got home all was well with the world.